"Puppies with a future - from dogs with a past!"

 KNIGHT OF MY HEART O'BJ

-Knighter was a "keeper" from day one but he's 7 months in this photo which shows his classic head, perfect ears, strong underjaw, faultless front, and baby fat turning to terrier muscle.
+Thoughtfully named, Knighter was a foundation sire "keeper" from the day he was born.
+He's only 7 months old in this photo which shows his classic head, strong underjaw, faultless front, and baby fat turning into terrier muscle.

 Knighter's mother Heart is indeed my heart dog and my lap dog.
 Knighter's sire is Rolex, a partial outcross to Barbary Toy Fox Terriers (the all-time top-winning bloodline) through my dear friend Denise Monette. (see Gene Bank tab for sire and dam photos)

 Knighter was born February 11th (2018) on my wedding anniversary.
-On that date in 1956 I gave my heart to Bill Andrews.
+On that day in 1956 I gave my heart to Bill Andrews.
 Nothing maudlin here, just a strange coincidence.

 Toy Fox Terriers, like most Toy breed dogs, are physcially mature at a year and his square outline balanced with just the right angulation in a muscular body make him hard to fault.
 Knighter has his sire's athleticism in a 6 lb package and his mother's kind, loving heart.
 Absolutely sound in mind and body?
 You betcha!
 Is he top show quality?
 If I were still showing he would be in the record books with Champion Hugely!

 Here is Knighter's mother Purple Heart O'BJ, so named because as a baby, she leaped off the deck and landed with her front leg in a concrete block, snapping it snapped nearly in two.
 She bravely accepted a cast nearly as big as she was!
 She clump-clumped through the house for 2 months but healed without so much as a scar!
 She defines the breed.
 Heart Of Gold, Sweetheart, Brave Heart, you name it, she is my heart-dog because she's everything the Toy Fox Terrier should be.

 Factcheck: For those who think broken bones are a problem in toy breeds, she is the only dog of my bloodline to ever have a broken bone.
 I breed for strong dense bone just as Akitas O'BJ are still known for world-wide.